chalatz/100-days-of-code/log.md

 **Today's Progress**: Almost finished with the functions chapter.
 I will leave Memoization.

 **Thoughts:** Invaluable info about closures and modules.
 I am starting to get a better grasp on them.
 Also, muscle memory has started to take affect as I practice more and more on the editor.

+### Day 5: October 7, Sunday

+**Today's Progress**: Read about memoization and inheritance.

+**Thoughts:** The chapter about inheritance provided a solid theoritical base.
+I suppose the topic will make better sense once I start writing code for practical examples.